La nostra storia

 2002

-SellaMoney was created as the first prepaid card issued by Banca Sella, in response to the need for a payment method not requiring a current account.
+SellaMoney is launched - the first prepaid card by Banca Sella, answering the demand from Customers to have a payment tool without a current account.

 2006

-Launch of Websella.it : the new offer dedicated to customers preferring online transactions.
-The core of the offer is a zero-fee current account, to which a wide range of products and services added over the years.
+The launch of Websella.it, dedicated to Customers who prefer to operate online.
+The core offer is the fee-free current account, to which over time a wide range of products and services are added.

 2008